LogoLogo

 }

-2. After that, you will need to bake your code according to the schema.
+2. After that, you will need to your code according to the schema.
 You can do it using two methods.
 If you use default schema locations you can also create a custom method and call it from Unity in CLI.

 public static void Bake()